Change4Life: Marketing approach

 Change4Life adopted an integrated marketing approach and uses a variety of marketing channels including television and radio, digital, social media, PR and direct marketing.
 It used an animated television advertising by Aardman Animations, as part of a wider campaign.
 M&C Saatchi lead on the creative aspects of the campaign with additional input from a range of other agencies providing PR, digital, planning and data services.
+Collectively, the campaign delivered a return of £2.98 for every £1 spent.

 Advertising

 On Channel 4, Change4Life was a previous sponsor of The Simpsons.
 The sponsor of Change4Life with Simpsons happened from Monday, 5 October to Christmas Day 2009.

 In 2013, Change4Life joined with ITV as well as food manufacturing companies such as Quorn and Asda to launch an "ad takeover" during primetime tv.
 This meant an ad break where all the advertisements were explicitly health-focused.

 Change4Life also made a TV advert in 2019.

 Local supporters

 In addition to consumer marketing, Change4Life engaged with intermediaries at a local level, including schools, NHS organisations, local authorities and others.
 These local supporters were able to interact with the campaign audience in different ways and in different contexts to Change4Life's central approach.
 Free resources including posters and leaflets were available to local supporters to enable them to do this effectively.